gustavopinto/tesl/trabalho-final/cassiobatista.md

 Now all I had to do was to create some high-level Markdown-based interface for the users to insert their publications into the newly created section.

-To do so, I had to make another amazing almost-contribution to a script called `parse_bib`, which I found by messing around the issues of the Hugo Academic template.
-The [original project on GitHub](https://github.com/apetros/parse_bib) uses the Python `bibtexparser` library to convert publication info directly from the LaTeX's BibTeX .bib files to Markdown (actually it is most TOML configuration defined on the page front matter that Markdown itself).
+To do so, I had to make another amazing *almost*-contribution to a script called `parse_bib`, which I found by messing around the issues of the Hugo Academic template.
+The [original project on GitHub](https://github.com/apetros/parse_bib) uses the Python `bibtexparser` library to extract publication info directly from the LaTeX's BibTeX .bib files and insert that info into Markdown files (actually it is most TOML configuration defined on the page front matter than Markdown itself).
 I decided to work on the script because I was too lazy to manually input all the info from the .bib file into the markdown front matter content.

 So I created a
 [fork on my own GitHub account](https://github.com/cassiobatista/parse_bib/tree/beautiful-hugo)